-Delivery of capital construction in fully occupied buildings, coupled with an aging portfolio and the state of facility conditions, present a variety of challenges for project managers, and can contribute to additional scope of work arising during construction.
+Renovation work will typically land in the higher end of the range.
+In the case of TCHC, the delivery of capital construction in fully occupied buildings, coupled with an aging portfolio and the state of facility conditions, presents a variety of challenges for project managers, and often contributes to additional scope of work arising during construction.